 Most of us have a tendency to focus on home energy saving during cold weather months, when heating bills rise and you can actually feel chilly drafts coming through leaky windows and poorly insulated attics and crawl spaces.
 But your home can lose just as much if not more energy during the hot summer, when those same windows and attics are still leaking air, but in reverse (red, pink and yellow spaces in this infrared photo show where the house is leaking energy, whether it’s hot or cold outside.)
 No wonder more consumers are focusing on summer energy conservation in addition to the steps they take in the fall and winter!
-Take a look at the numbers from my latest electricity bill (I live just outside Washington, DC).
-I used twice as much electricity in June this year as I did in November last year, and more in July than I did in January.
+Take a look at the numbers from my December 2014 electricity bill (I live just outside Washington, DC).
+I used twice as much electricity in July as I did in December!

 DIANE’S ELECTRICITY USAGE …